AlphaHydrae/blog/source/_posts/2012-08-27-postgresql-with-peer-authentication.markdown

 The package provides a systemd service which you can enable on boot and start like this:

-{% codeblock %}
+{% codeblock lang:bash %}
 systemctl enable postgresql.service
 systemctl start postgresql.service
 {% endcodeblock %}

 ## Peer Authentication

 By default, peer authentication allows each system user to authenticate as the database user with the same name, but that's usually not sufficient for my purposes.
-For example, I also want my root system user to be able to authenticate as postgres (the godlike user).
+For example, I also want my **root** system user to be able to authenticate as **postgres** (the godlike database user).

-To do this, you must edit pg_ident.conf in the PostgreSQL data directory.
+To do this, you must edit `pg_ident.conf` in the PostgreSQL data directory.
 Here you can create user name maps like this one:

 {% codeblock %}
 # MAPNAME    SYSTEM-USERNAME  PG-USERNAME